-Similar to other tissues with lotion, this isn't one that you want to use for wiping away tears.
-Though not as noticeable as other brands, the product does still have a lotiony feel, and we found that it can be mildly irritating to eyes.
+Like other tissues with lotion, this isn't one you want to use to wipe away tears.
+Though not as noticeable as other brands, the product does still have a lotion-y feel, and we found that it can be mildly irritating to eyes.
 However, if you need an inexpensive, everyday product to keep sneezes at bay, this one is a worthy choice.

 The Seventh Generation 2-Ply Cube is a hypo-allergenic, recycled-fiber facial tissue.
 It has a medium-density fiber that keeps nasal discharge reasonably contained within the tissue.
 This 2-ply product comes in a cube-shaped box that is convenient for the office, bedroom, or bathroom.

 On the downside, this tissue is not nearly as soft as the top contenders.
-It also lacks the absorbency of other models, and while it does fine at dabbing away tears, there are other superior options out there.
-However, if purchasing environmentally conscious products is a top priority for you, then this will be your best bet.
+It also lacks the absorbency of other models, and while it does fine at dabbing away tears, there are other superior options.
+However, if purchasing environmentally conscious products is a top priority for you, this will be your best bet.

 The Georgia Pacific Envision is an inexpensive utility tissue.
 This 2-ply tissue is not the weakest in the bunch and is perfectly serviceable for the regular sniffles that come with the cold weather.
 It seems like it would be most commonly found in an office.
 The low-profile box is good for tight shelves or a cubicle.

 This tissue is somewhat rough all around.
 It is not uncomfortable to use, but we wouldn't choose it as our go-to if we had a chronically runny nose.
 It also has weak tensile strength and below-average absorbency, meaning that it is fine but not excellent for wiping away tears.
 On the other hand, if you need a lot of tissues at a typically affordable price, this product has your name written all over it.

 The Reeflex Car Tissue is a specialty package tissue that is good for urgent use when nothing else is available.
 The canister fits conveniently in a car cupholder and would also do well on an office desk or in a bathroom without much horizontal surface area.